Free Pima County Public Records Search (Criminal, Marital, Court)

 Allow 1-2 weeks for processing.

-How To Retrieve Pima County Property Records
+How To Access Pima County Property Records

 The Pima County Assessor’s Office allows interested parties to search properties by name, parcel number, and address right on its homepage.
 This search tool is free for the public to use.